faveoled/porting-guide/debugging-tips.md

 ### Vendor is not mounted

-It is possible that the vendor partition doesn't get mounted by init and as a result the Halium contianer cannot start much of the services.
+It is possible that the vendor partition doesn't get mounted by init and as a result the Halium container cannot start much of the services.

 First off check if the vendor image is mounted